EamonnCarson/cs184-GPU-accelerated-raytracing/docs/index.md

 ### Technical Details
 First, there are a few gritty technical details which we had to deal with.
-In order to use GPU kernels to render the scene you have to transfer scene variables and data-structures over to the GPU's memory, and because of library limitations these datastructures had to be indexible as arrays.
+In order to use GPU kernels to render the scene you have to transfer scene variables and data-structures over to the GPU's memory, and because of library limitations these data structures had to be indexable as arrays.
 This was generally not too much of a hurdle for normal types of objects: lights in the scene, material BSDFs, and object geometries were easily portable.
-However this was a more significant challenge with more specialized datastructures.
-Particularly we had to completely redesign the datastructure of our bounding volume hierarchy (BVH) so that it was in an array format and could be traversed as an array without recursion.
+However this was a more significant challenge with more specialized data structures.
+Particularly we had to completely redesign the data structure of our bounding volume hierarchy (BVH) so that it was in an array format and could be traversed as an array without recursion.

 The general technical implementation consisted of the following steps:
 1. Initialize OpenCL
-2. Transfer scene data (BVH, lights, material bsdfs, camera variables, primitives) to the GPU
+2. Transfer scene data (BVH, lights, material BSDFs, camera variables, primitives) to the GPU
 3. Setup output buffer for the kernels to write to and send that to the GPU
 4. Setup OpenCL commandQueue containing kernel jobs (either pixels or individual rays)
 5. Run kernels from commandQueue